 - 1/2 tsp salt

-- Cook elbow macaroni according to package directions.
+- Cook 4 cups dry elbow macaroni according to package directions.
 Drain into a colander and rinse with cold water to stop the cooking process.

-- While the elbow macaroni is draining prepare the cheese sauce in the original pot that you cooked the macaroni in.
-First melt the butter on low-medium heat.
-Then, whisk in the flour and let cook for approximately 3 mins.
+- While the elbow macaroni is draining you will prepare the cheese sauce in the original pot that you cooked the macaroni in.
+First melt 3 TBSP salted Butter on low-medium heat.
+Then, whisk in 3 TBSP all-purpose flour and let cook for approximately 3 mins.

-- Stir in 2 cups of milk.
+- Whisk in 2 cups whole milk.
 Continue stirring on low-medium heat until mixture begins to thicken.
 Don't Rush!
 Keep your heat low, if the heat is too high you will curdle the milk and not have a smooth cheese sauce.